 NSA Accredited Partner Schools

-If you are near the area you may visit any of these partner schools.
+If you are near the area you can also visit any of these partner schools.
 Ask whatever you want to know more about the scholarship program including the selection process and benefits.
 They will be very glad to help you.

 - University of Cebu – Lapu-Lapu and Mandaue (UCLM) – A. C. Cortes Ave, Mandaue City, 6014 Cebu, Philippines